Michelle Kosinski: NBC News

-In 2005, Kosinski did an on-air report for NBC while covering flooding in New Jersey, paddling a canoe as she spoke, in what she claimed were deep floodwaters, whereupon two pedestrians walked through the shot, exposing the water to only be a few inches deep.
-Kosinski declared at the time "O.K., this probably looks a little bad".
+In 2005, while covering New Jersey flooding for NBC, Kosinksi paddled a canoe through what she called deep floodwaters, until two pedestrians walked through the shot, revealing the water to only be a few inches deep.
+Kosinski admitted on air, "O.K., this probably looks a little bad".
 News reports from the time showed waist-deep water and people using boats.
-Kosinski explained to The New York Observer that while the shot was originally in the deeper water, the crew insisted on moving the boat to the edge of the water, so that they could light and mic it properly.
-The crew was also concerned for safety, as the water was moving quickly.
-This was visible in the taped piece that ran with the live element.
+Kosinski later told The New York Observer that the shot was originally in the deeper water, but the crew moved the boat to the edge of the water, to properly light and mic her, and out of safety concerns over the fast moving current.
+The move was visible in the taped piece that aired with the live report.

-In 2009, she won a national Emmy award for live reporting during NBC News' special coverage of the 2008 U.S. presidential election.
+In 2009, she won a national Emmy Award for live reporting during NBC News' special coverage of the 2008 U.S. presidential election.

 In 2010, Kosinski was named a foreign correspondent and moved from NBC's Southeast Bureau to London.

 In 2014, she became a White House correspondent for CNN.